Rattled Democrats reckon with bruising results in VA, NJ - NewsBreak

 Rattled Democrats reckon with bruising results in VA, NJ

-A bruising loss and an unexpectedly close call in two statewide election s sent Democrats scrambling for answers and calling for new strategies Wednesday, as they worked to unstick a stalled legislative agenda that has exposed deep divisions ahead of critical midterm elections.
+WASHINGTON — (AP) — A bruising loss and an unexpectedly close call in two statewide elections sent Democrats scrambling for answers and calling for new strategies Wednesday, as they worked to unstick a stalled legislative agenda that has exposed deep divisions ahead of critical midterm elections.

 Barely a year from snatching unfettered control of the White House and Congress, Democrats were abruptly facing an ominous new political reality thanks to two Republican political newcomers.
 Glenn Youngkin edged Democratic former Gov. Terry McAuliffe in the governor's race in Democratic-leaning Virginia, while Democratic Gov. Phil Murphy of deep-blue New Jersey eked out reelection against Jack Ciattarelli.